-According to Dr. Mimi Israel, head of the department of psychiatry at the Douglas Institute and associate professor in the Department of Psychiatry at McGill University, "with eating disorders most often occurring in adolescence, parents need to be careful about the messages they convey.
-Do not be obsessed with food, do not put pressure on children by talking to them about their weight or by stigmatizing them for unhealthy eating habits.
+According to Dr. Mimi Israel, head of the psychiatry department at the Douglas Institute and associate professor in the Department of Psychiatry at McGill University, "Eating disorders most often occur during adolescence, so parents must be careful about the messages they convey.
+They should not appear obsessed with food, should not pressure children by talking about their weight or stigmatizing them for unhealthy eating habits.
 Self-esteem is paramount.
-What matters is not how we look or how much we weigh, but who we really are. »
+What matters is not our appearance or our weight, but who we really are."

-So this is the first article in a series on eating disorders.
+Here is the first article in a series on eating disorders.

 Definition of anorexia nervosa

-Anorexia nervosa is an eating disorder recognized and listed in theDiagnostic and statistical manual of mental disorders fifth edition (DSM-5) which defines and categorizes mental disorders.
-This disorder is characterized by the desire to be thin, fear of obesity, distorted body image and restriction of food intake, which leads to weight loss and low body weight.
+Anorexia nervosa is an eating behavior disorder recognized and listed in the Diagnostic and statistical manual of mental disorders fifth edition (DSM-5), which defines and categorizes mental disorders.
+This disorder is characterized by the desire to be thin, fear of obesity, body image distortion, and restriction of food intake, leading to weight loss and low body weight.

 Different types of anorexia nervosa